 Which is a reduction of more than 2%

-But even worse: the first few hours of the shift would not be affected by the shorter break time, so it could be a 4 or 5% reduction later in the shift.
+But even worse: the first few hours of the shift are not affected by the shorter break time, so it could be a 4 or 5% reduction later in the shift.

 You could recommend:

 - looking at production rates for every hour of the shift

 - trying different break times to see how they affect production